mkdocstrings/griffe/docs/loading.md

 ### Limitations

-Currently, there are two limitations to our class inheritance support:
+Currently, there are three limitations to our class inheritance support:

 1. when visiting (static analysis), some objects are not yet properly recognized as classes, for example named tuples.
 If you inherit from a named tuple,